 children: Ashen Josan Page, James Patrick Page III, Jana Page, Scarlet Page, Zofia Jade Page

-City: London, England
+City: Middlesex, England

 He became interested in music at a young age and took guitar lessons for a short while.
 He then began playing with the local bands and it did not take him long to realize that he wanted to become a professional musician.
-However, an illness made him rethink his future plans and he took a break from music to study at Sutton Art College in Surrey.
+However, an illness made him rethink about his future plans and he took a break from music to study at ‘Sutton Art College’ in Surrey.

-He began performing at the Marquee Club while he was still a student.
+He began performing at the ‘Marquee Club’ while he was still a student.
 He played with several bands and soon gained a reputation as a popular session guitarist.
 He then quit school to focus on music.

-He became a much sought after session guitarist during the 1960s and played with many popular bands including The Rolling Stones.
+He became a much sought after session guitarist during the 1960s and played with many popular bands, including ‘The Rolling Stones.’

 Jimmy Page reconfigured the band in 1968 with a new line-up which included himself, vocalist Robert Plant, drummer John Bonham, and multi-instrumentalist John Paul Jones.
-The new band was called Led Zeppelin.
+The new band was called ‘Led Zeppelin.’

-The band became very popular following the release of their debut album prompting the members to release three more albums in quick succession over the next couple of years: ‘Led Zeppelin II’ (1969), ‘Led Zeppelin III’ (1970), and ‘Led Zeppelin IV’ (1971).
+The band became very popular following the release of their debut album.
+Hence, the members of the band were encouraged to release three more albums in quick succession over the next couple of years: ‘Led Zeppelin II’ (1969), ‘Led Zeppelin III’ (1970), and ‘Led Zeppelin IV’ (1971).

-Led Zeppelin went on to become one of the best-selling bands in the United States, and released a total of nine studio albums, all of which reached the top 10 of the US Billboard album chart, with six of them reaching the No.1 spot.
+‘Led Zeppelin’ went on to become one of the best-selling bands in the United States.
+They released a total of nine studio albums, all of which reached the top 10 of the US Billboard album chart, with six of them reaching the No.1 spot.

-Eventually he returned to music and started performing again on the stage.
-During the 1980s he collaborated with bands like the Firm, and the Honeydrippers, and also reunited with the other former bandmates of Led Zeppelin to perform live on a few occasions.
+Eventually, he returned to music and started performing again on stage.
+During the 1980s, he collaborated with bands like ‘The Firm’ and ‘The Honeydrippers.’
+He also reunited with former bandmates of ‘Led Zeppelin’ to perform live on a few occasions.

-During the 1990s he was deeply involved in remastering the Led Zeppelin catalogue.
-The decade also saw him reuniting with Robert Plant for a performance in MTV's ‘Unplugged series which was recorded and released as the CD ‘No Quarter: Jimmy Page and Robert Plant Unledded’.
+During the 1990s, he was deeply involved in remastering the ‘Led Zeppelin’ catalogue.
+The decade also saw him reuniting with Robert Plant for a performance in MTV's ‘Unplugged’ series, which was recorded and released as ‘No Quarter: Jimmy Page and Robert Plant Unledded.’

 Led Zeppelin’s album ‘Led Zeppelin II’ was the band's first album to reach number one in the UK and the US.
 Considered to be one of the greatest and most influential rock albums by music critics, it was certified 12× Platinum by the RIAA for sales in excess of 12 million copies.
 Jimmy Page is credited for the production of this super-hit album.

-Led Zeppelin was inducted into the Rock and Roll Hall of Fame in 1995 and the UK Music Hall of Fame in 2006.
+‘Led Zeppelin’ was inducted into the ‘Rock and Roll Hall of Fame’ in 1995 and the ‘UK Music Hall of Fame’ in 2006.

-Jimmy Page was appointed Officer of the Order of the British Empire (OBE) in recognition of his Brazilian charity work for Task Brazil and Action For Brazil's Children's Trust in 2005.
+In 2005, Jimmy Page was made Officer of the Order of the British Empire (OBE) in recognition of his charity work for ‘Task Brazil’ and ‘Action For Brazil's Children's Trust.’

-He participates in many charity concerts and was particularly involved with the Action for Brazil's Children Trust (ABC Trust) founded by his then-wife Jimena Gomez-Paratcha in 1998.
+He participates in many charity concerts.
+He was involved with ‘Action for Brazil's Children Trust’ (ABC Trust), which was founded by his ex-wife Jimena Gomez-Paratcha in 1998.